Benchmarking Analytical Query Processing in Intel SGXv2: Conclusion

 \section{Conclusion}

-This research focused on a comprehensive analysis of Intel \sgxTwo{} to assess its advantages and limitations for secure, high-performance analytical databases.
-Among other insights, we made three main contributions: Firstly, we showed that state-of-the-art main memory and cache-optimized join algorithms perform better than join algorithms optimized for the discontinued SGXv1 since, instead of the limited EPC capacity, the main bottleneck has shifted to memory access latency and differences in code execution.
-Secondly, we uncovered that although state-of-the-art algorithms are a good starting point, they need optimizations for the unique hardware and software characteristics of SGXv2.
-Finally, we showed novel optimizations for \sgxTwo{} that circumvent most performance-reducing factors in \sgxTwo{} and enable query processing at speeds competitive with the native CPU performance outside an enclave.
-Overall, we believe that this paper opens up the design of high-performance and secure OLAP query processing in the cloud.
+This paper provides a comprehensive analysis of Intel \sgxTwo{}, evaluating its advantages and limitations for secure, high-perfor\-mance analytical databases.
+Among other insights, our study offers three main contributions: Firstly, we demonstrated that state-of-the-art main memory and cache-optimized join algorithms perform better inside SGXv2 than those optimized for the discontinued SGXv1 due to changed hardware characteristics.
+Secondly, we uncovered previously unknown overheads caused by a side channel mitigation enabled inside the enclave but not outside, and we showed how existing algorithms can be optimized to circumvent this slowdown.
+Finally, we verified that SGXv2-optimized operators enable the execution of query plans with performance on par with execution outside the enclave.
+Overall, our findings highlight the potential of SGXv2 for analytical workloads and show that a deep understanding of its performance characteristics is crucial for designing high-performance DBMSs.

-\begin{acks} This work was supported by the safeFBDC Research Fund of the Federal Ministry for Economic Affairs and Climate Action (Number 01MK21002K).
-Additional funding was provided by SAP SE.
-We also thank Nicolae Popovici from Intel for reproducing some experiments on newest generation processors. \end{acks}
+\begin{acks} This work was supported by the safeFBDC Research Fund of the German Federal Ministry for Economic Affairs and Climate Action (Grant Agreement No 01MK21002K), the National Research Center for Applied Cybersecurity ATHENE, and by SAP SE.
+We also thank Nicolae Popovici from Intel for reproducing some experiments on the newest processor generation. \end{acks}